landonking-gif/LeCoder-cgpu-CLI/README.md

 Contributions are welcome!
 Please feel free to submit issues and pull requests.

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines.

 ---

 **Part of the LeCoder Project** - Advanced machine learning optimization research and tooling.

+*Not affiliated with Google or Google Colab.
+This is an independent open-source project.*